JavierGarciadeCastro/ScoutingParking/ScoutingParking/SctParAnalyzer/README.md

 # nTuplizer and Analyzer

 This code currently takes 2024 central samples as inputs and outputs a flat TTree of variables to facilitate the plotting process.
-For the moment the data used is only from scouting, and the plotting is very preliminar (also there is a bug in the muon and SV ttrees, they are not being filled correctly).
+For the moment the data used is only from scouting, and the plotting is very preliminar.

 ## HOW TO RUN:
 1. Set up a CMSSW release: